 The safety and security of all members of the Aspen community are of primary importance.
 If any student or employee becomes aware of a situation that would affect the safety or well-being of any member of the Aspen community, the student or employee must report the situation immediately to the local authorities and to the Safety Coordinator.
-If the Safety Coordinator is unavailable, the student or employee may report the incident to a member of the faculty or staff, who must provide this information to the Safety Coordinator for completion of an
+If the Safety Coordinator is unavailable, the student or employee may report the incident to Human Resources, who must provide this information to the Safety Coordinator for completion of an Incident Report.

-Incident Report.
 The University relies on local law enforcement and authorities to assist during criminal investigations and emergencies in their jurisdiction.